 Also located inside Luxor, it features about 300 artifacts and several replicas of the ship.
 If you loved the 1997 movie, you will enjoy this museum.

 The “Springs Preserve” is a 180-acre stretch of protected land around the original source of water for the Las Vegas Valley.
 Those springs formed an oasis in the middle of the parched desert and helped support early inhabitants from local Native American trips 10,000 years ago to first settlers in the 1800s.
 Read more here.

 An interesting downtown museum showcasing the history of the mob in Las Vegas.
 Learn about the famed gangsters and the heroes that brought them down.

 Located inside the Venetian Hotel, it is the only guaranteed way to get up close and personal with the famous and the infamous.
 Some of the celebrities you will “meet” are Jennifer Lopez, Benjamin Franklin, Lindsay Lohan, Harrison Ford, and Jenna Jameson.

 Guided Tours and Sightseeing

 Many tour operators advertise tours to exciting places in Las Vegas and surrounding areas.

 How about a whitewater rafting trip on the Colorado River?
-Just make double-check water conditions before you book your adventure.
+Just double-check water conditions before you book your adventure.

 Take a cruise on Lake Mead.
 Either drive to Lake Mead or take a coach bus with a pickup from your hotel.

-You want to know more about Las Vegas history and get the skinny on celebrities?
+Do you want to know more about Las Vegas history and get the skinny on celebrities?
 Take a guided bus tour.